Rola Saad: Biography

-She entered show business first as a model, appearing in fashion ads, most notably for "Habibi" and "Dallou'a" perfumes, as well as landing roles in 2 music videos by Saber Rebaï ("Etzakkarak" and "Hayyarouni").
-Her musical beginnings were with Alam al Phan record label.
+Saad was born in Beirut, Lebanon.
+She entered show business first as a model, appearing in fashion ads, most notably for "Habibi" and "Dallou'a" perfumes, as well as landing roles in two music videos by Saber Rebaï ("Etzakkarak" and "Hayyarouni").
+Her musical beginnings were with the record label Alam al Phan.
 She also opened a fashion company "R with Love" with her elder sister.
 Her biggest hit was a cover of the Sabah classic "Yana Yana", with Sabah making a cameo in the video.
 The song became a success in 2006, topping sales charts.
-She was in the movie Room 707, and in 2011 she participated in a series Sayeen Dayeen.
+She was in the movie Room 707 and in 2011 she participated in the series Sayeen Dayeen.

-Rola Saad is now married and living in Beirut.